symbol/symbol-docs/source/guides/workshops.rst

    :delim: ;

    Defining a blockchain MVP ; Find out where blockchain fits in your company in small iterations.  ; Analysts and developers (NEM novice) ; NEM Foundation
-   Rapid prototyping with NEM blockchain ; Deploy your first blockchain app without coding ; Analysts and developers (NEM novice) ; NEM Foundation
+   Rapid prototyping with NEM blockchain ; Deploy your first blockchain app without coding. ; Analysts and developers (NEM novice) ; NEM Foundation
-   Atomic cross-chain swap between different blockchains ; Learn how to code cross-chain transactions between two private chains (NEM competent); Developers ; NEM Foundation
+   Atomic cross-chain swap between different blockchains ; Learn how to code cross-chain transactions between two private chains. ; Developers (NEM competent) ; NEM Foundation

 Creating and publishing a new workshop